The Configure Command

 groups

 A type of user claim for the identity provider containing a unique name for the user.
-This is used for entities authenticating to the Keyfactor ACME server.
+This is used to authenticate entities connecting to the Keyfactor ACME server.

 The information referenced by this parameter is required and will be prompted for if not supplied.